sarietta/theoputer-blog/content/posts/register.md

 read/write signal in one, we will always need an inverter.

-This is poor design, but it's hard to appreciate it until you think through how the register will actually be used in computer.
+This is poor design, but it's hard to appreciate it until you think through how the register will actually be used in the computer.
 The solution is fairly straightforward.
 We just want to control read/write operations on the register with either all high signals or all low signals.
 The second register design already solved both the major flaw